-If you’ve read my other post then you’ll be aware that I wrote my first post about a psychological theory.
+If you’ve read my other article, then you’ll be aware that I wrote my first post about a psychological theory.
 You might have even picked up a few clues as to why I picked that theory to talk about.
-Well, if you were interested in knowing why or I’ve now peaked your interested in knowing why, then this is the post for you.
-This post is about my encounters with positive psychology.
+Well, if you were interested in knowing why, or I’ve now piqued your interest in knowing why, then this is the article for you.
+This article is about my encounters with positive psychology interventions.

 During my postgraduate course, I was introduced to a new approach to psychology: positive psychology.
 At first, I just dismissed it as pseudo-psychology, or woo, akin to pop psychology and the self-help genre.
 How could I not?
 Even the name of the theory screams marketing con job.
 However, I soon changed my mind during the process of teaching myself the subject.

-I pride myself on my ability to change and adapt my views if there’s the evidence to support me changing them.
+I pride myself on my ability to change and adapt my views if there’s evidence to support my changing them.
 This was one of those times.
 Some people can stick to their guns regardless of the evidence, but it’s an important part of life to be able to change your views if the evidence changes.
 This is what I consider being open-minded to mean.

 Whilst teaching myself the subject, I realised that I’d encountered brief attempts to use positive psychology in my previous work at a substance abuse charity.
 They had forms that would ask what strengths the clients thought they had in an attempt to get the practitioners and clients to somehow then use the strengths to come up with solutions to reach the client’s recovery goals.

-I had wanted to contact local colleges and adult education centres to arrange taster sessions of the classes they run and have these taster sessions done at our service so our clients can try them out.
-This would have given our clients the chance to find hobbies they enjoy to do in their free time, and/or help them to reengage with education.
+I had wanted to contact local colleges and adult education centres to arrange taster sessions for the classes they run.
+Then have these taster sessions done at our service so our clients can try them out.
+This would have given our clients the chance to find hobbies they enjoy doing in their free time, and/or help them to reengage with education.
 However, my suggestion wasn’t followed through, unfortunately.
 Which seems like a wasted opportunity and a disservice to supporting our clients back to a healthy lifestyle.

 I also tried to organise day trips for the clients, which they could earn a place on as a reward.
 But this had the plug pulled before it was completed due to funding problems.
-This was a let down for both the clients and I because it would have helped them readjust to doing things with people without using substances, reinforcing their recovery goals.
+This was a letdown for both the clients and me because it would have helped them adjust to doing things with people without using substances reinforcing their recovery goals.

 What is surprising is that I’ve not come across positive psychology whilst seeking or getting help from my own mental health.
-Which seems a little odd, Mind often use elements of positive psychology, and substance abuse charities are trying to find ways to introduce it into their treatment programmes, so why isn’t the NHS and their mental health trusts?
+This seems a little odd, Mind often uses elements of positive psychology, and substance abuse charities are trying to find ways to introduce it into their treatment programmes, so why aren’t the NHS and their Mental Health Trust’s?

 As always, leave your feedback in the comments section below.
-Also, have any of you come across positive psychology and their interventions whilst engaging with your mental health trust?
-Or have you encountered positive psychology in other aspects of your life?
-Let me know in the comments below.
-And if you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Also, have any of you come across positive psychology and positive psychology interventions whilst engaging with your mental health treatment, or have you encountered positive psychology in other aspects of your life?
+Let me know in the comments section below as well.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.